 If your list price is your best and final price, your home is going to sit longer.
 Being reluctant to negotiate is the next biggest misstep home sellers can make after pricing too high.
 A solid offer is nothing to disregard.

 It can be helpful for home sellers to know what the price range buyers in your area are looking for.
-Whether people are searching for starter homes or larger forever homes, if your house doesn’t match the desired property type for that area you can expect it to be on the market for a while.
-This might be true even if other homes are selling super fast.
+Whether people are searching for starter homes or larger forever homes, if your house doesn’t match the desired property type for that area, you can expect it to be on the market for a while.
+This observation might be accurate even if other homes are selling super fast.

-Finding the right price point and being willing to negotiate are keys in helping your house be the one on the market for the shortest amount of time.
+Finding the right price point and being willing to negotiate are keys to helping your house be the one on the market for the shortest amount of time.

-Looking to sell fast?
-Other than having great curb appeal and excellent staging, find a professional photographer to take your photos.
+Are you looking to sell fast?
+Other than having excellent curb appeal and excellent staging, find a professional photographer to take your photos.
 Great photos bring people into your home.
-Buyers love good photos and professional photography can get people in the door.
-Studies have shown that profesional photos can help sell your home 50% faster than the homes without it.
+Buyers love good pictures, and professional photography can get people in the door.
+Studies have shown that professional images can help sell your home 50% faster than the homes without them.